1910 Milwaukee mayoral election

 An election for Mayor of Milwaukee was held on April 5, 1910.
 Emil Seidel was elected with 46% of the vote.
 He was sworn in on April 19, 1910.

 Candidates included Milwaukee city alderman Emil Seidel, Milwaukee city comptroller Vincenz J. Schoenecker, and physician John M. Beffel.

+Background

+Seidel's victory came amid a Socialist Party wave election year in Milwaukee and Wisconsin fueled by public outrage towards political corruption.
+1912 also saw 21 aldermen and 14 state legislators from the Socialist Party elected to office; as well as the election of Victor L. Berger as the first socialist member of the U.S. House of Representatives.